kulics/koral/book-en/document.md

 ## Implementing Interface
 We add functions directly to the structure to implement this interface.

-For interfaces that need to be explicitly implemented, you can specify the interface in the structure function, otherwise you can directly implement it.
+For interfaces that need to be explicitly implemented, you can specify the interface, otherwise you can directly implement it.

 E.g:
 ```